emilynguyen/eng100d/README.md

 ## Development

-To start the server with Gulp (BrowserSync, Sass compiler, Autoprefixer):
+To start the server with Gulp (Nodemon, BrowserSync, Sass compiler, Autoprefixer):

 ```shell
 gulp